cp-algorithms/cp-algorithms/src/graph/finding-cycle.md

 ## Algorithm

 We will run a series of DFS in the graph.
-From each unvisited vertex, start the DFS, mark it gray while entering and mark it black on exit.
+Initially all vertices are colored white (0).
+From each unvisited (white) vertex, start the DFS, mark it gray (1) while entering and mark it black (2) on exit.
 If DFS moves to a gray vertex, then we have found a cycle (if the graph is undirected, the edge to parent is not considered).
 The cycle itself can be reconstructed using parent array.

 ## Implementation